 Even numbers will be on the left side of your open book, odd numbers to the right.

-It is usual for the author’s name to appear in the left hand page header and the book title on the right, as above, but it’s not unknown for a story title to be on the left and the chapter heading on the right.
+It is usual for the author’s name to appear in the left hand page header and the book title on the right, as above.
+Amazon’s formatted templates tell you where to add these.
+But in an anthology, it’s not unknown for a story title to be on one side with the book title on the other.
 It’s your book, your choice.

-It is also usual for the first page of a chapter or story (with its own heading) not to have a header; the page can look over-busy with two titles.
-The problem comes when you omit these titled-page headers, as below.
+It is also usual for the first page of a chapter or story (which has its own title) not to have a header – see below.
+That page would look over-busy with two titles.

 Just deleting the header text isn’t enough; it will reappear, unless you first do the following…